-The power of LinkedIn for PhDs
+Most people underestimate the power of LinkedIn for PhDs.

 I was scrolling through my old LinkedIn messages today, and I came across the reach-out that got me my first non-academic job with my PhD.